The Moorside: Episode 1

+In December 2007, Karen Matthews (Gemma Whelan) and Julie Bushby (Sheridan Smith) attend a parenting class organised by Kirklees Council.
+After passing the class, and receiving certificates for doing so, they run into Karen's neighbour Natalie Brown (Sian Brooke) on their way back to their homes on the Moorside estate (an alias for Dewsbury Moor) in Dewsbury.
+After a brief conversation, the women part with Karen and Natalie making their way home to the Moorside as Julie wishes them both a nice Christmas.

-On the evening of 19 February 2008 on the Moorside estate in Dewsbury, West Yorkshire, 9-year-old Shannon Matthews is reported missing by her mother Karen (Whelan).
-As police search for Shannon during the following days, Karen's best friend Julie Bushby (Smith) organises a search team of local volunteers, and Detective Constables Christine Freeman (Finneran) and Alex Grummitt (Steve Oram) question Karen on Shannon's disappearance.
+On the evening of 19 February 2008 on the Moorside estate, 9-year-old Shannon Matthews is reported missing by her mother, Karen.
+As police search for Shannon during the following days, Julie organises a search team of local volunteers, and Detective Constables Christine Freeman (Siobhan Finneran) and Alex Grummitt (Steve Oram) question Karen on Shannon's disappearance.
 Freeman tells Julie that, due to the increasing probability of Shannon being dead, Karen needs to be prepared for the worst, and police tell Julie to call off the volunteer search, because if Shannon is found dead, the crime scene will need to be preserved, otherwise the investigation may be compromised.
 However, Julie remains determined that Shannon will be found alive.

-As Karen makes emotional appeals to the public for Shannon's return, Karen's friend and neighbour Natalie Brown (Brooke) becomes increasingly suspicious of Karen's behaviour: among other things, Karen dances to Freeman's phone's ringtone in front of Natalie and the DCs, and smiles during a march for Shannon.
+As Karen makes emotional appeals to the public for Shannon's return, Natalie becomes increasingly suspicious of Karen's behaviour: among other things, Karen dances to Freeman's phone's ringtone in front of Natalie and the DCs, and smiles during a march for Shannon.
 On 14 March, news reaches the community that Shannon has been found alive.
 Shannon is brought to the police station, where Karen identifies her.
 As Shannon is taken into care, rumours circulate that she was found at the home of Michael Donovan, the uncle of Karen's boyfriend Craig Meehan.